jacobm3642/container_lib_c/readme.md

-This is just a basic implementation of container datastructs so I can use it in other projects
+This is just a basic implementation of container datastructs so I can use it in other projects The main reason to make this is to allow a custom allocator and deallocator

 Every datastruct with have these operations
 Insert, Remove, Sequential access, Random access, Find, Sort